NikxDa/node-spotify-helper/README.md

 ```js
 await webApi.authenticate ("XXXX", "YYYY");
 ```

 ClientId and ClientSecret can be obtained via Spotify, where an application needs to be added manually.
-For further information, visit [the Spotify Site](https://developer.spotify.com/my-applications/).
+For further information, visit [this Spotify site](https://developer.spotify.com/my-applications/).
 This function has to be called before any other function in order for them to work properly.
 An error will be thrown when calling any other function before authenticating.

 #### search (text, type, limit = 20, offset = 0, retry = false)
 Searches the Spotify Web Api and returns the raw JSON result.

 Example:
 ```js
 await webApi.search ("Calvin Harris", "track");